crumpler4/Swarm-Theory-Unified-Field-Equation-Series/README.md

 Instead of continuous time variables, physics is expressed in discrete update intervals (tau), with conservation enforced through budget identities.
 - **Motivation**: Created *“by a lazy engineer for lazy physicists”*, the CT reduces algebraic overhead by collapsing differential equations into budget relations.
 - **Analogy**: As the Laplace Transform simplified differential equations into algebraic forms, the Crumpler Transform simplifies field equations into balance identities.
-- **Impact**: Complex relativistic, quantum, and gravitational effects can be calculated with simpler algebra, while still producing results with CODATA precision.
+- **Impact**: Complex relativistic, quantum, and gravitational effects can be calculated with simpler step functions, while still producing results with CODATA precision.

 ## Series Note
 Each paper can be read independently, but together they trace one arc: constants, forces, and unification all as geometric consequences of lattice coherence.